Pylons/pyramid/docs/tutorials/wiki/definingmodels.rst

 Defining the Domain Model
 =========================

-The first change we'll make to our stock ``pcreate``-generated application will be to define two :term:`resource` constructors, one representing a wiki page, and another representing the wiki as a mapping of wiki page names to page objects.
+The first change we'll make to our stock cookiecutter-generated application will be to define two :term:`resource` constructors, one representing a wiki page, and another representing the wiki as a mapping of wiki page names to page objects.
 We'll do this inside our ``models.py`` file.